From Laplacian-to-Adjacency Matrix for Continuous Spins on Graphs: Decorated Lattices

-An example where the Lagrange multipliers yield a non-trivial Laplacian matrix in the whole low temperature phase was studied in \cite{dantchev2014casimir}.
+{\it Strip---} An example where the Lagrange multipliers yield a non-trivial Laplacian matrix in the whole low-temperature phase was studied in \cite{dantchev2014casimir}.
 There, a three dimensional strip of length $L$ and periodic boundary conditions in the other two directions such that all sites have six neighbors except the boundary sites which have five, was considered.
-It was shown that, as long as

-where $K_c$ is the bulk critical temperature, is fulfilled, one obtains approximately the Laplacian matrix in the low temperature regime.
+It was shown that, as long as $4\pi(K-K_c)\gg \frac{\log L}{L}$, where $K_c$ is the bulk critical temperature, is fulfilled, one obtains approximately the Laplacian matrix in the low temperature regime.
 Therefore, the low temperature expansion is correct even close to $T_c$ as long as $L$ is sufficiently large.
 This arises from the fact that the fraction of boundary sites approaches zero in the $L\rightarrow\infty$ limit.
-In the classes we have explored we did not find other graphs governed by the Laplacian matrix throughout the low temperature regime, which further strengthens the claim that in general the Laplacian is approached in a non-trivial way in the zero temperature limit.